library(tidyverse)

 'B', 5

 Here, we will look at how to perform separate statistical analyses of each subgroup of a data set, the results of which can then be combined into a new data frame.
-For this, we will primarily use the nest
+For this, we will primarily use the nest, and related functions, in the tidyr package.

 Many data sets, even relatively simple ones, can be seen as consisting of data subgroups.
 As a particularly simple example to illustrate this, consider the following data set:

 Statistical models of data sets of this kind are very common practice.
 They include regression analyses with categorical predictor variables, but more generally, they involve multilevel (aka, hierarchical, or mixed-effects) modelling.
 Here, we will not discuss statistical modelling using, for example, multilevel models, but simply address ways of doing essentially exploratory data analysis of data sets like this.
 Specifically, we will look at how to efficiently perform separate statistical analyses of each subgroup of the data set and then combining their results into one new data frame.
-For this, we will primarily use the nest
+For this, we will primarily use the nest, and related functions, in the tidyr package.

 rt day subject